mmasdar/shrimp-cultivation-monitoring/README.md

    pip install -r requirements.txt
    ```

-3. Download the Python notebook and trained model from [file_link] and save them in the project directory.
+3. Download the Python notebook and trained model.
+Save them in the project directory.

 4. Open the Python notebook using Jupyter Notebook or your preferred IDE.